simsimient1/Emoji-Android/README.md

 # Emoji-Android
-Emoji Droid of Make in Emoji
+Emoji Droid of Make in Emoji [Discord Nitro]

 Credits: